daivik007/number-100-or-not/README.md

 # number>100 or not
- this program will tell you that is the number etered greater than 100 or not
+ this program will tell you that is the number entered greater than 100 or not